Learning Abroad Center

 INET 4193

-Information Technology Infrastructure directed study.
-Project developed around the study abroad location.
-Topic arranged with and supervised by INET faculty member.
-Must be admitted to INET major, minor, or certificate and have department consent.
+Information Technology Infrastructure directed study: Project developed around the study abroad location.
+Topic arranged with and supervised by an INET faculty member.
+You must be admitted to INET major, minor, or certificate, and have department consent.

 Program Leader

-Peter Hilger an Architect by training, a builder by passion and a teacher at heart, Mr. Hilger is a Morse Distinguished Teacher and Faculty Director in the Construction Management program, and developed and led this study abroad opportunity since 2013.
-He mentors and engages students in all disciplines to experience a solid cultural experience, and most especially on his notorious morning walks around town!
+Peter Hilger is an Architect by training, a builder by passion, and a teacher at heart.
+Mr. Hilger is a Morse Distinguished Teacher and Faculty Director in the Construction Management program, and has developed and led this study abroad opportunity since 2013.
+He mentors and engages students in all disciplines to experience a solid cultural experience, and most especially on his notorious morning walks around town.

 Ann Becher-Ingwalson is curious and passionate about her work.
-She has a doctorate in clinical psychology and is a licensed alcohol and drug counselor and licensed professional clinical counselor.
-She is the faculty responsible for the HSM Directed Study course, and will engage those students toward a meaningful experience.
-She loves an adventure and a daily laugh, but perhaps not Peter's infamous puns!
+She has a doctorate in clinical psychology, is a licensed alcohol and drug counselor, and a licensed professional clinical counselor.
+She is the faculty responsible for the HSM Directed Study course, and will engage you toward a meaningful experience.
+She loves an adventure and a daily laugh, but perhaps not Peter's infamous puns.

 Excursions

-In addition to working in San Ramon, trips to communities within the San Ramon/Palmares/Alejuela region to visit sites to observe and ask questions of local practitioners is expected.
-A weekend break to the famed Costa Rican beach of Manuel Antonio State Park is planned, along with a local zip line forest canopy tour, a rafting excursion on the Rio Balsa, a visit to a working farm with a traditional lunch, a tour of a traditional sugar processing facility, and a tour of a artisnal coffee processing facility.
+In addition to working in San Ramon, trips to communities within the San Ramon/Palmares/Alejuela region to visit sites, to observe, and to ask questions of local practitioners is expected.
+A weekend break to the famed Costa Rican beach of Manuel Antonio State Park is planned, along with a local zip line forest canopy tour, a rafting excursion on the Rio Balsa, a visit to a working farm with a traditional lunch, a tour of a traditional sugar processing facility, and a tour of an artisanal coffee processing facility.
 The famed Palmares Horse Festival is also available for a visit during our stay.
-And for those itinerant walkers, there is Peter Hilger's daily morning Walking Club, touring the city and surrounding valleys before breakfast!
+And for those itinerant walkers, there is Peter Hilger's daily morning Walking Club, touring the city and surrounding valleys before breakfast.

 More Information